California Saga/California

 "California Saga/California" is a song by American rock band the Beach Boys from their January 1973 album Holland.
-It was written by Al Jardine and is the third and final part of the "California Saga" series of songs on Holland.
-In May 1973, a remixed version was issued as a single under the title "California Saga (On My Way To Sunny Californ-i-a)".
+It was written by Al Jardine and is the first song written solely by him to appear on any of the group's albums.
+It is the third and final part of the "California Saga" series of songs on Holland.
+In May 1973, a remixed version was issued as a single under the title "California Saga (On My Way to Sunny Californ-i-a)".

 Recording

 "California" features Brian Wilson – who was otherwise barely present at the Holland sessions – singing the opening line "On my way to sunny Californ-i-a".
 Jardine remembered, "We came down to the studio to do a mix-down so [Brian] could get home.
 Then suddenly, [he] came in and said, 'Give me a microphone.'
 He walked straight in.
 I hadn't seen him for a month.
-He walked up to the microphone and started singing, 'I'm on my way to sunny Califon-i-a.'
+He walked up to the microphone and started singing, 'I'm on my way to sunny Californ-i-a.'
 He then left the microphone and walked out."
 Wilson corroborated this story, also dubbing the track a song to "lift your spirits up."

 Former Beach Boy Bruce Johnston, who had officially left the band several months earlier, explained in a 2013 interview, "I had to secretly come down and do vocals.
 Al told me, 'I've got this track 'California Saga' and I want you to sing on it.'
 That's a cool track and I sang background on that uncredited."

 Single release

-In the UK, "California Saga/California" (backed with "Sail On, Sailor") was issued in February 1973 as the lead single from Holland, reaching number 75.
+In the UK, "California Saga/California" (backed with "Sail On, Sailor") was issued in February 1973 as the lead single from Holland, reaching number 37.
 Biographer Mark Dillon surmised that Jardine's song was chosen as a single because his 1970 production of "Cotton Fields" had been the band's last hit there.

 In March 1973, the band remixed and overdubbed new vocals onto "California Saga/California" for a U.S. single release.
 Released in May, the single (backed with "Funky Pretty") reached number 84.
+Record World said that it "has all the sound of many of their hits, complete with those legendary harmonies."